• Free shipping on all orders

 Size: Medium

 As its name suggests, the Japanese Bobtail originated in Japan, where it is considered a symbol of good luck and fortune.
-His most remarkable feature is undoubtedly his short “bobble”-shaped tail, which resembles that of a rabbit.
-This breed of cat can present different colors and patterns, although the most characteristic and traditional is the tricolor, which is made up of reddish and black spots on a white background.
+Their most remarkable feature is undoubtedly their short “bobble”-shaped tail, which resembles that of a rabbit.
+This cat breed can present different colors and patterns, although the most characteristic and traditional is the tricolor, which is made up of reddish and black spots on a white background.

 The Japanese Bobtail can have long or short hair and it is relatively common to find specimens with iris heterochromia (one eye of each color).
-He is a rather independent cat who loves to meow, but he is also very sweet, sociable, and versatile.
-A born explorer, he likes to go outside and climb high places where he can observe his surroundings.
+They are a rather independent cat that loves to meow, but they are also very sweet, sociable, and versatile.
+A born explorer, they like to go outside and climb high places where they can observe their surroundings.

-It is a rather robust cat, but he needs frequent brushing to keep his coat in good condition and to prevent the ingestion of too many hairballs, especially in the case of the long-haired Japanese Bobtail.
+They are a rather robust cat, but they need frequent brushing to keep their coat in good condition and to prevent the ingestion of too many hairballs, especially in the case of the long-haired Japanese Bobtail.

 2. Bengal Cat